International-Data-Spaces-Association/IDS-Deployment-Examples/dataspace-connector/slim/k8s/README.md

   - Login with username `admin` and password `password`
   - The [Communication Guide](https://international-data-spaces-association.github.io/DataspaceConnector/CommunicationGuide) explains how to use the APIs of the connector

-Individual settings can be made by modifing the chart itself.
+Individual settings can be made by modifying the chart itself.

 ### Uninstall
   - Run `helm uninstall dataspaceconnector`